-Tech snafus, loss of connectivity, or an unpleasant or difficult user interface can all make a massive impact on both your attendance and on user experience.
-Remember, it feels far easier to attendees to simply log off of your virtual event than it would to stand up, make their way past other audience members, and walk out the door.
+Tech snafus, loss of connectivity, or an unpleasant or difficult user interface can greatly impact your attendance and user experience.
+Additionally, you want the recording equipment you use to deliver high-quality audio and video feeds to your participants.
+Remember, it feels far easier for attendees to simply log off of your virtual event than it would to stand up, make their way past other audience members, and walk out the door.

-To find the right platform, read extensive reviews and ask colleagues about their experiences with different platforms.
+To find the right platform and recording technologies, read extensive reviews and ask colleagues about their experiences using them.
 And check that the platform you use will allow attendees to interact with you the way you intend for them to.

 Related post: How to Execute a Successful Event Marketing Campaign